 I already liked AVG at the time, and it rated highest for user-friendliness, so that's the one I recommended to everyone.
 However, this was before AVG 2011, which seems less effective and hopelessly bloated to me.
-Now it's [avast!]
+Lately, I've been recommending [avast! free]

 If you use Windows, "Automatic Updates" must always be enabled.
 Also note that [Windows Update]

-will list "Internet Explorer 8" as a high-priority update if you don't have it already; this is for a good reason!
-You should update to the newest version (but not 9!) even if IE is not your primary browser.
+will list "Internet Explorer 8" as a high-priority update on Windows XP systems if you don't have it already; this is for a good reason!
+I recommend that all Windows users keep IE updated to the newest version available, because this updates system components as well.

 Also, IE should not be your primary browser!
 I strongly recommend you use an alternative browser.
 Right now I'm using [Firefox]